-It’s the third instalment of my ‘easy changes’ series, and we’re finally at Step 1!
-And it really is a simple one – just eat more fruit and vegetables!
+It’s the third instalment of my ‘easy changes’ series, and we’re finally taking some action!
+And it really is an easy one – just eat more fruit and vegetables!

 That may seem just too simple and obvious.
 After all, the ‘5-a-day’ message has been a key part of the government’s healthy eating campaign for a number of years.
 But how many people actually hit that target and why is it so important?

 Incredibly, the latest research suggests that just 1:5 adults consume 5 portions of fresh fruit and vegetables a day.
 That’s only 20%!
 As someone who easily consumes over 10 portions a day, that really blows my mind.

 Fresh fruit and vegetables are important for so many reasons.